 Engaging in Criminal Offenses with a Weapon

 Under Section 790.07(1) and (2), Fla.
 Stat., it is a crime to use a weapon or firearm while committing or attempting to commit a felony.
-The standard jury instructions for the offense were adopted in 1981 and amended in 1989 and 1992.

 According to the standard jury instructions for the crime, the elements that must be proven at trial beyond all reasonable doubt include: